umbraco/UmbracoDocs/marketplace-and-integrations/integrations/cookiebot.md

 ## Prerequisites

-Requires minimum versions of Umbraco CMS:
+Requires minimum versions of:

-- CMS: 10.0.0
+- Umbraco CMS: 10.0.0

-## How To Use

-### Configuration
+## Configuration

 The following configuration is required for the Cookiebot scripts to be loaded correctly: